 When Daddy was in his early sixties, he was diagnosed with diabetes and put on medication and shots of insulin.
 Mama worked hard to keep him on a healthy diet which wasn't easy back then.

-Gangrene had set in and after several days of treatment, the infection in the foot began to travel up the leg.
+Gangrene had set in and after several days of treatment the infection in the foot began to travel up the leg.
 The Doctors sadly told Daddy that his leg would have to be amputated above the knee.
-My father smiled boldly at the team of Doctors and replied, "That's ok.
+My father smiled boldly at the team of Doctors and replied, "That's okay.
 Don't you worry about it.
 I will have my good leg back again someday."
 He sang as he was taken to the operating room.

 Make The Choice to Sing

 I sincerely want to encourage you to make the choice to sing.
 And encourage family members to sing as well.
 Group singing is sometimes easier because the tune is being shared by others.